marekniedzwiedz/evoloza/README.md

 - `codex-autoresearch status --repo /path/to/repo`
 - `codex-autoresearch report --repo /path/to/repo`

-Target repos use:
+For local development in this repository, you can also run:

+- `python3 run.py init --repo /path/to/repo`
+- `python3 run.py run --repo /path/to/repo`
+- `python3 run.py status --repo /path/to/repo`
+- `python3 run.py report --repo /path/to/repo`

+## Target Repo Contract

+Each target repo supplies:

-- `program.md` for human-written guidance
+- `program.md` with human-written guidance for Codex
-- `config.toml` for loop and evaluator settings
+- `config.toml` with loop and evaluator settings
-- `init` prepopulates both files with starter content, and `config.toml` includes comments
+- At least one evaluator command that exits successfully and prints a parseable score

+The harness writes its own state under `.autoresearch/`, including:

-- `.autoresearch/results.tsv` as an append-only experiment log across runs
+- `.autoresearch/results.tsv` for cross-run experiment history
+- `.autoresearch/runs/<run_id>/state.json` for the latest run state
+- `.autoresearch/runs/<run_id>/rounds/...` for per-round prompts, logs, and results
+- `.autoresearch/worktrees/...` for temporary candidate worktrees

-## Example
+## Quick Start

-Assume you have a repo at `/tmp/demo-repo` with some code and a command that prints a score like `AUTORESEARCH_SCORE=123`.
+Assume you have a repo at `/tmp/demo-repo` with some code and a benchmark command that prints a score like `AUTORESEARCH_SCORE=123`.

-Initialize the repo for Codex-AutoResearch:
+Initialize the repo:

 ```bash
 python3 run.py init --repo /tmp/demo-repo